drifted-in/genopro-webapp-exporter/README.md

 2. export your data as a set of HTML pages

 For my use case I'd rather share my data in the form of a tiny web app, which would offer:
-- panning and zooming of visual family trees
+- visual representation of family trees
-- selecting tree fragment sheets (GenoMaps) from the list
+- fast navigation for large data sets
-- instant searching
+- instant search
-- showing basic/extended info for the selected person
-- highlighting the person in the family tree
-- anonymizing data related to living individuals
+- filtering out living individuals

-So I finally created a custom exporter.
+So I finally created a custom exporter, which brings advanced control over various aspects of the final output.

+## Offline mode

+If the web app is shown in [modern](https://caniuse.com/#feat=serviceworkers) web browsers, it is automatically cached so it can be served later on even without internet connection.

+## Mobile App

+The web app conforms to the [Progressive Web Apps](https://en.wikipedia.org/wiki/Progressive_Web_Apps) (PWA) standard which means it can be installed as a mobile app to the home screen if shown in the [supported browser](https://caniuse.com/#feat=web-app-manifest).

+## Examples

 See sample output at http://drifted.in/other/rodokmen-tosovskych/.

 <p float="left">
 <img src="http://drifted.in/other/genopro-webapp-exporter/initial-view.png" width="280">